j23414/mango-user-guide/gel_reference.md

 **center**

 Resets x,y,z values so the center of the graph is within the viewing window.
 Center the given graph.
-If the name of one of the nodes is supplied, it will center the visualization on that node.
+If the name of one of the nodes is given, it will center the visualization on that node.

 ```
 center(graph);